Non-Hermitian Majorana modes protect degenerate steady states: Mapping to an Ising model in a complex field

+where $u=\mu-i\gamma$, and $c_n$ represents a complex spinless fermion on site $n$.
+This implies that the Ising model in a complex field shares the same spectrum as the dissipative Kitaev chain Eq.~\eqref{eq:tscham} studied in this work.
+The $\mathbb{Z}_2$ topological degeneracy of the Kitaev chain translates to a $\mathbb{Z}_2$ degeneracy due to symmetry-breaking in the Ising model.

+We briefly outline an experimental setup which could diagnose signatures of the degeneracy.
 Consider a chain of spins which is initially prepared in a symmetry-broken state in the $x$ direction, i.e. $\left| \rightarrow \rightarrow \rightarrow \ldots \right>$.
-We then quench the system by allowing the spin-up state in $z$ to decay to a third level by emitting a photon into a cavity mode with rate $\gamma$, and potentially applying a transverse field $u$.
+We then quench the system by allowing the spin-up state in $z$ to decay to a third level by emitting a photon into a cavity mode with rate $\gamma$, and potentially applying a transverse field $\mu$.
 After propagating the system in time, but before the first photonic emission into the cavity, we turn off the evolving Hamiltonian and make measurements in the resulting steady state.
-We expect this steady state to remain symmetry-broken when $\gamma^2 + u^2 < J^2$, i.e. $\left< \sigma_x \right> \neq 0$, whilst a unique steady-state is chosen in the opposite limit, i.e. $\left< \sigma_x \right> = 0$.
+We expect this steady state to remain symmetry-broken when $\gamma^2 + \mu^2 < \Delta^2$, i.e. $\left< \sigma_x \right> \neq 0$, whilst a unique steady-state is chosen in the opposite limit, i.e. $\left< \sigma_x \right> = 0$.
 Our simple setup predicts a quantum phase transition for a non-Hermitian extension of the famous transverse-field Ising model.